Exact two-stage finite-mixture representations for species sampling processes: Introduction

 \section{Introduction}

-Random probability measures, together with their constructions, representations and associated algorithms, play a central role in Bayesian nonparametrics.
-A canonical example is the Dirichlet process~\citep{Ferguson1973}, which provides a flexible prior on probability measures while retaining analytic tractability.
-Over the years, a variety of alternative priors have been proposed, including normalized completely random measures \citep{regazzini2003}, Gibbs–type priors \citep{GnedinPitman2006,LijoiPrunster2010,LijoiMenaPrunster2007Biometrika,deblasi2015} and many stick–breaking constructions \citep{sethuraman1994constructive,Gil-Leyva2023}.
+Random probability measures, together with their constructions, representations and associated algorithms, play a central role in Bayesian nonparametrics and in the design of flexible statistical models whose posterior computation is often analytically intractable.
+The canonical example is the Dirichlet process~\citep{Ferguson1973}, which provides a flexible prior on probability measures while retaining analytic and computational tractability.
+Over the years, a variety of alternative priors have been proposed, including normalized completely random measures \citep{regazzini2003}, Gibbs–type priors \citep{GnedinPitman2006,LijoiMenaPrunster2007Biometrika,DeBlasi2015gibbstype} and many stick–breaking constructions \citep{sethuraman1994constructive, PitmanYor1997, ishwaran2001, Gil-Leyva2023}.
 A unifying perspective on this landscape is provided by \emph{species sampling processes} (SSPs), which capture a broad class of discrete random probability measures and the exchangeable sequences they induce.